ObelusFamily/Anythink-Market-hfg95/readme.md

 ## First setup

+First clone this repository from github
+Make sure you have installed docker
+Then, run it in your local database using docker-compose up command And move to http://localhost:3000/api/ping and check whether it is works.
+If everything is fine then move to http://localhost:3000/register and add your username and password over there to sign up.

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_